Who Is ‘Prayer Man’?

 Where Are the Original Films?

 The original Wiegman film, or at least a good copy of it, may still exist.
-The original Darnell film probably no longer survives.
+The original Darnell film probably no longer survives, although a first–generation copy probably does.

 According to Richard Trask, the leading authority on the photographic record of the assassination: